 The study of cancer immunity has been a global challenge since William Coley first treated patients with his eponymous toxin in the late 19th century.
 As our understanding of the immune system has evolved, its role in the fight against cancer has become increasingly apparent.
-There have been some monumental milestones that helped shape cancer treatment as it stands today, including Steven Rosenberg’s trials of tumor-infiltrating lymphocytes in the 1980s, Hans Kolb’s cure of leukemia with donor T cells in the 1990s, and the discovery of checkpoint blockade, which led to Jim Allison’s recent Nobel Prize and the explosion of the field of immunotherapy.
+There have been some monumental milestones that helped shape cancer treatment as it stands today, including Steven Rosenberg’s trials of tumor-infiltrating lymphocytes in the 1980s, Hans Kolb’s cure of leukemia with donor T cells in the 1990s, and the discovery of checkpoint blockade, which led to Jim Allison’s 2018 Nobel Prize and the explosion of the field of immunotherapy.

-Adaptive immunity, also referred to as acquired immunity, is an antigen-specific immune response that can kill cancer cells and then generate an immunologic memory of each tumor-related antigen.
+Adaptive immunity, also referred to as acquired immunity, is an antigen-specific immune response that can kill cancer cells and then generate an immunological memory of each tumor-related antigen.
 This creates a reservoir of immune cells that are able to respond to cancer cells expressing the same specific antigen should it reappear.
 Adaptive immunity consists of T and B lymphocytes, which lyse tumor cells and generate antibodies to some of the tumor antigens.
-The process of adaptive immunity is the foundation of vaccinations such as the HPV-vaccine, which targets the virus responsible for most cases of cervical cancer.
+The process of adaptive immunity is the foundation of vaccinations such as the HPV vaccine, which targets the virus responsible for most cases of cervical cancer.

 Why is innate immunotherapy likely to improve outcomes?
 Innate immunity is our body’s first line of defense against infection and cancer.
 Around 10 percent of the lymphocytes in our peripheral bloodstream are part of the innate response, and 95 percent of those are natural killer (NK) cells.
-Each of these innate killer cells can recognize, target and kill harmful cells through recognition of proteins and glycoproteins, which are expressed on “stressed” cells, such as tumor and virally-infected cells.
+Each of these innate killer cells can recognize, target and kill harmful cells through recognition of proteins and glycoproteins, which are expressed on “stressed” cells, such as tumor and virally infected cells.

 Human NK cells are evolutionarily conserved and even share many molecules with NK cells from invertebrates such as leeches and sea urchins.
-From the early days of HIV infection, we saw that patients with a fundamentally damaged adaptive immune system were still protected by their innate immune system and only succumbed to some intracellular bacterial infections and rare tumors.
+From the early days of HIV infection, we saw that patients with a fundamentally damaged adaptive immune system were still protected by their innate immune system and succumbed only to some intracellular bacterial infections and rare tumors.
 They did not die from common infections or uncontrolled tumors.

-Today, we have a great deal of supporting evidence for the importance of NK cells and the innate response in protection from cancer.
+Today we have a great deal of supporting evidence for the importance of NK cells and the innate response in protection from cancer.
 Cancer cells are constantly arising in our bodies as a consequence of random genetic mutations, some of which give a cell a survival or proliferation advantage.
 These random changes are mostly novel and have never been presented to the adaptive immune system.
 The only cells able to detect the “stress” signals of a tumor cell that is dividing too frequently are NK cells, which can eliminate tumor cells before they become a clinically detectable cancer.